 “The instrument takes images from different directions, and you reconstruct them using computer algorithms to provide 3-D images of the batteries over time,” McDowell said.
 “We did this imaging while we were charging and discharging the batteries to visualize how things were changing inside the batteries as they operated.”

-Because lithium is so light, imaging it with X-rays can be challenging and required a special design of the test battery cells.
+Because lithium is so light, imaging it with X-rays can be challenging and requires a special design of the test battery cells.
 The technology used at Argonne is similar to what is used for medical computed tomography (CT) scans.
 “Instead of imaging people, we were imaging batteries,” he said.

 Because of limitations in the testing, the researchers were only able to observe the structure of the batteries through a single cycle.
 In future work, McDowell would like to see what happens over additional cycles, and whether the structure somehow adapts to the creation and filling of voids.
 The researchers believe the results would likely apply to other electrolyte formulations, and that the characterization technique could be used to obtain information about other battery processes.